devikamanoj/Speech-emotion-recogniser/README.md

 The code works easily in python 3.8.x and there are compatibility issues in the python version 3.9

+## DATASET

+RAVDESS (Ryerson Audio-Visual Database of Emotional Speech and Song).
+Only the audio files are used.

 ## IMPLEMENTATION

 - Import necessary libraries by running `pip3 install -r requirements.txt` .